libigl/libigl/tutorial/tutorial.md

 $[\mathbf{u},\mathbf{v}]^t A  [\mathbf{u},\mathbf{v}]$ is equal to the [vector area](http://en.wikipedia.org/wiki/Vector_area) of the mesh.

-Using libigl, this matrix energy can be written in a few lines of codes.
+Using libigl, this matrix energy can be written in a few lines of code.
 The cotangent matrix can be computed using `igl::cotmatrix`:

 ```cpp